-- i.
-Add a new subsection (c) to Section 10.907 "Development Standards" subsection (7), "Loading Standards" to restrict loading and service in single family areas.
+1. Add a new subsection (c) to Section 10.907 "Development Standards" subsection (7), "Loading Standards" to restrict loading and service in single family areas.
 All other subsections remain unchanged.
-The new subsection shall read as follows: - (7) Loading standards
+The new subsection shall read as follows:

+(7) Loading standards

-(c) Loading and service areas shall not be located across from single family or abutting single family on the same side of the street.
+- (c) Loading and service areas may not be located across from single family or abutting single family on the same side of the street. - j.

-- j.
 Amend Section 10.907 "Development Standards" subsection (8), "Screening Standards" subsection (a) to allow a screening wall or fence to replace the 5' planting strip.
 Add descriptive text to (a)(1) and (a)(4) for screening.
 Add text to subsection (b) to include large utility structures as items to be screened.
 Clarify text in subsection (c) for surface parking lot screening.
 All other subsections shall remain unchanged.
+The revised text shall read as follows:

+(Petition No. 2004-128 §9.1208(8)(a) 2/21/05)

-The revised text shall read as follows: - (8) Screening standards - (a) All service entrances, utility structures associated with a building, and loading docks and/or spaces shall be screened from the abutting property and from view from a public or private street or from a transit-way.
+(8) Screening standards

+(a) All service entrances, utility structures associated with a building, and loading docks and/or spaces shall be screened from the abutting property and from public view from a public street or from a transit-way.
 Such screening shall consist of a 5-foot wide planting strip, consisting of evergreen shrubbery sufficient to visually screen these uses, or an alternative as approved by the Planning Director.
+An optional wall or fence may be used in lieu of the 5-foot planting strip.

-An optional wall or fence may be used in lieu of the 5-foot planting strip, but shall be no higher than 21/2-3 feet in height, and shall be constructed to be between 40% 50% open, for safety purposes.
-Walls may be reduced in height to 30 inches within sight triangles as required by the Charlotte Department of Transportation (CDOT). - 1.
-Any fences or walls used for screening shall be constructed in a durable fashion of brick, stone, other finished masonry materials, wood posts and planks or metal or other materials specifically designed as fencing materials or any combination thereof as may be approved by the Zoning Administrator.
+An optional wall or fence may be located in the 5-foot planting strip, but shall be no higher than 2 1⁄2 - 3 feet in height, and shall be constructed to be between 40% - 50% open, for safety purposes.
+Walls may be reduced in height to 30 inches within sight triangles as required by the Charlotte Department of Transportation (CDOT).

+- 1. Any fences or walls used for screening shall be constructed in a durable fashion of brick, stone, other finished masonry materials, wood posts and planks or metal or other materials specifically designed as fencing materials or any combination thereof as may be approved by the Zoning Administrator.
 The finished side of the fence shall face the abutting property.
-In no instance shall a fence or wall used for screening be located within a setback-, nor shall a chain link or barbed wire fence be permitted.
+In no instance shall a fence or wall used for screening be located within a setback.
+Nor shall a chain link or barbed wire fence be permitted. - 4.
+The minimum height for walls and fences abutting a residential district shall be 6' or whatever is sufficient to screen the use.
+The minimum height for screening shall be whatever shall be sufficient to visually separate the uses, but not less than 4'.